Why Prebiotics Are Just As Important As Probiotics

-“Prebiotics are food for the good bacteria that we consume [so they’re] best taken with a meal,” says Dr. Lester.
+“Prebiotics are food for the good bacteria that we consume, [so they’re] best taken with a meal,” says Dr. Lester.
 “Preferably [take them] in the form of a supplement powder.”
 Miller let us know that you can also get your prebiotics naturally from food.
-“Prebiotics are naturally occurring in foods like chicory root, jerusalem artichoke, dandelion greens, garlic, leeks, onion, bananas, and asparagus,” she says, adding that, “prebiotics are a specialized plant fibre that acts as fertilizer for probiotics.”
-Dr. Lester mentions that she “counsels patients to add one of these seasonal foods to their daily diet."
+“Prebiotics are naturally occurring in foods like chicory root, jerusalem artichoke, dandelion greens, garlic, leeks, onion, bananas, and asparagus,” she says, adding, “prebiotics are a specialized plant fiber that acts as fertilizer for probiotics.”
+Dr. Lester mentions that she “counsels patients to add one of these seasonal foods to their daily diet.”

 So what about when we take probiotics?
-“Taking probiotics at any time a day is better than none at all,” Dr. Lester explains.
+“Taking probiotics at any time of day is better than none at all,” Dr. Lester explains.
 “The best time to take probiotics is before bedtime.
-Not only is our digestion resting which promotes healing, it also aids in better quality sleep by increasing tryptophan and melatonin.”
+Not only is our digestion resting, which promotes healing, it also aids in better quality sleep by increasing tryptophan and melatonin.”

 Let’s Talk Dosage

 Like anything else, be mindful of how you introduce this new supplement to your body.
-“If you’re not used to consuming prebiotic fibre, too much at once can be hard for your body to digest,” Miller explains.
-Consuming too much fibre can lead to bloating or abdominal pain (neither of which we want) so many people ingest prebiotics exclusively in powder form.
-“By using a powder, you’re able to control the amount of prebiotic fibre you’re ingesting.”
+“If you’re not used to consuming prebiotic fiber, too much at once can be hard for your body to digest,” Miller explains.
+Consuming too much fiber can lead to bloating or abdominal pain (neither of which we want), so many people ingest prebiotics exclusively in powder form.
+“By using a powder, you’re able to control the amount of prebiotic fiber you’re ingesting.”
 Thank you, Miller.